 1/4 cup white vinegar

-Preheat oven to 150-170 degrees Fahrenheit.
+Preheat the oven to 150-170 degrees Fahrenheit.
 When it comes to temperature, turn off the oven.

 Warm the milk in the microwave for 30 seconds, 45 seconds if the milk is cold.
-Add 1/2 tsp sugar and active dry yeast to the warmed milk.
+Add 1 tsp sugar and the active dry yeast to the warmed milk.
 Stir together for 1 minute.
 Let the mixture rest for 10 minutes until foamy.

 In a mixing bowl, combine the bread flour and cake flour.
-Take 1 Tbsp of the flour mixture and combine with the baking powder.
+Take 1 Tbsp of the flour mixture and combine with the baking powder in a separate bowl.
 Set aside for now.
-Add the remaining sugar to the flour mixture and stir together.
-Stir the milk and yeast mixture and add to the mixing bowl along with the vegetable oil.
+Add 2/3 cup sugar to the flour mixture and stir together.
+Stir the milk and yeast mixture and add to the flour mixture along with the vegetable oil.
 Use a stand mixer with a dough hook attachment to combine the ingredients.
 Mix on Low speed for 2 minutes.
 Increase the speed to Medium Low and mix for another 2 minutes.
 Add the flour and baking powder mixture prepared earlier and mix for another minute.

 Remove the dough from the stand mixer and gently knead by hand for 2-3 minutes.
-Place dough into a large bowl.
+Place the dough into a large bowl.
 Coat the dough with a thin layer of vegetable oil.
-Cover bowl with a large kitchen towel and then place into the warm oven.
-Let the dough rest for 1 hour.
+Cover the bowl with a large kitchen towel and then place into the warm oven.
+Let the dough rest for 1 hour or until it doubles in size.

 In a medium bowl, combine all of the ingredients for the filling (except the sausage and eggs).
 Roll into 12 balls.